 Imagine for a moment that you have created something.
 Something good, something pure, something that draws influence from your own life and childhood.
 Now imagine that thing being taken from you and co-opted as a symbol of hate.
 That is precisely what happened to Matt Furie, creator of the now infamously well known Pepe the Frog.

-Director Arthur Jones documentary, Feels Good Man, takes a survey of the history of the character from creation to where he stands now and asks if Furie will ever be able to reclaim his creation.
+Director Arthur Jones documentary, Feels Good Man, takes a survey of the character’s history from creation to where he stands now and asks if Furie will ever be able to reclaim his creation.

 It’s difficult to watch Furie trying to fight back against what his creation has become.
-Calling it a David and Goliath type situation would be an understatement, it’s more like a butterfly vs. a hurricane.
-Once 4Chan gets ahold of something, and once the likes of Donald Trump start using it, there’s little one can do.
+Calling it a David and Goliath type situation would be an understatement; it’s more like a butterfly vs a hurricane.
+Unfortunately, once 4Chan gets ahold of something, and once the likes of Donald Trump start using it, there’s little one can do.

 Feels Good Man is an engrossing watch and takes the time to interrogate this question.
 I’m not sure it has an answer but Furie, a soft-spoken artist at heart, is unwilling to let his creation go without a fight.